OctopusDeploy/Halibut/docs/halibut-protocol.md

 1. The Client sends a `Request` message containing the method to execute and data.
 2. The Service executes the method and sends the result in a `Response` message.
-3. The Service sends a `NEXT` control message, signaling it is ready for the next action.
+3. The Service sends a `NEXT` control message, signalling it is ready for the next action.
-4. The Client sends a `PROCEED` control message, signaling to the Service to be ready for another `Request`.
+4. The Client sends a `PROCEED` control message, signalling to the Service to be ready for another `Request`.

 The steps are repeated for both Listening and Polling mode until either Client or Service begins the Ending a connection stage.